kristinlyndal/data-viz/README.md

 ##About Me
 Kristin L Garbarino (She/Her)

-As the Associate Marketing Director for Carnegie Mellon University’s Tepper School of Business, Kristin Garbarino oversees the school’s marketing and advertising.
+As the Associate Marketing Director for Carnegie Mellon University’s Tepper School of Business, Kristin oversees the school’s marketing and advertising.
 One of her most proud moments was the launch of Tepper’s 2021 brand repositioning: The Intelligent Future.
 Kristin was nominated by Tepper School Dean Isabelle Bajeux to participate in the 2022 Carnegie Mellon Executive Leadership Academy, which is designed for high-performing leaders within the university.

 She is currently a Masters of Public Management candidate at Carnegie Mellon, where she is focusing her course work on data analytics and business intelligence.